bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_USB_DEVICE_MODULES.md

 #### videodev : Video4Linux2 core driver
 CONFIG_VIDEO_V4L2
-Automatically selected by enabling MEDIA_SUPPORT and USB_PWC
+Automatically selected by enabling CONFIG_MEDIA_SUPPORT and CONFIG_USB_PWC

 #### videobuf2_common : Media buffer core framework
 CONFIG_VIDEOBUF2_CORE
-Automatically selected by enabling MEDIA_SUPPORT and USB_PWC
+Automatically selected by enabling CONFIG_MEDIA_SUPPORT and CONFIG_USB_PWC

 #### videobuf2_memops : common memory handling routines for videobuf2
 CONFIG_VIDEOBUF2_MEMOPS
-Automatically selected by enabling MEDIA_SUPPORT and USB_PWC
+Automatically selected by enabling CONFIG_MEDIA_SUPPORT and CONFIG_USB_PWC

 #### videobuf2_vmalloc : vmalloc memory handling routines for videobuf2
 CONFIG_VIDEOBUF2_VMALLOC
-Automatically selected by enabling MEDIA_SUPPORT and USB_PWC
+Automatically selected by enabling CONFIG_MEDIA_SUPPORT and CONFIG_USB_PWC

 #### videobuf2_v4l2 : Driver helper framework for Video for Linux 2
 CONFIG_VIDEOBUF2_V4L2
-Automatically selected by enabling  MEDIA_SUPPORT and USB_PWC
+Automatically selected by enabling CONFIG_MEDIA_SUPPORT and CONFIG_USB_PWC

+After enabling all the required new options, save the configuration and exit "make menuconfig".

-4) Rebuild the kernel and modules. (make uImage, make modules, make modules_install)
+## Rebuild the kernel and modules.
+Once the new kernel configuration has been saved, rebuild the Linux kernel for the target (Seagate Central) as per the instructions in the "Build the kernel" and "Build Linux modules" sections of **README_CROSS_COMPILE_KERNEL.md**

-5) Check to see what modules were built.
+## Check to see what modules were built.
-6) If any required modules are missing then GOTO 3) .
+After building the modules as per the instruction in **README_CROSS_COMPILE_KERNEL.md**, there should be a module directory located under the "cross-mod" subdirectory of the base working directory.
+Check within that directory to confirm that all the expected modules have been built.
+Module files are named with the ".ko" suffix.
+For example

+    # ls -laR cross-mod/lib/modules/5.14.0-sc/kernel/

+You may notice that some extra modules have been built.
+It doesn't hurt to have extra modules because if they don't turn out to be necessary then they can be deleted later.

+If some of the expected modules have not been built then go back to the "make menuconfig" step and try to find out what extra kernel configuration options need to be selected.

-7) Install the new kernel and modules on the target (Seagate Central).
+## Install the new kernel and modules on the target (Seagate Central).
+See the **README_MANUAL_KERNEL_INSTALLATION.md** document for details on how to transfer and install the kernel image and modules to the Seagate Central.

-8) Plug the new device into the target and see if it's recognized (lsusb / lsmod)
+## Plug the new device into the target and see if it's recognized
-9) If there are "unresolved symbol" or "could not find module" errors (dmesg) then GOTO 3)

-#### Reconfiguring the Linux kernel

-configure the kernel, build the kernel and modules, check to see what modules were built, and then if any modules were missing go back to the start and try again.

-On a "full" Linux distribution running on a device like a PC or Raspberry PI, this isn't necessary because most "full" Linux distributions come with all the modules and components pre-built and available "out of the box".

-This isn't the case for the Seagate Central, because there's no "Seagate Central" Linux distribution that has automatically pre-built all the modules and drivers for every device in the world!!

-Remember, it doesn't hurt to enable the building of extra modules.
-You can always delete them later!!

-#### Building kernel modules
-The following instructions should be read in conjunction with the instructions in the above mentioned **Seagate-Central-Slot-In-v5.x-Kernel** project.

-     lsusb

-The out

-It's difficult to provide a guide
+Once the Seagate Central has booted using the new kernel image try to connect the USB device to the system and monitor the system logs using the "dmesg" command and the "/var/log/syslog" file.

+Ideally the device will be recognized and a corresponding entry for it will appear in the "/sys/bus/usb/drivers" directory on the Seagate Central as per when it was connected to the PC.

+Additionally, most devices will have a corresponding entry appear in the "/dev" directory.
+In the example of the USB camera a new entry called "/dev/video0" will appear.

+In some cases the device may be recognized and the system will go through the process of loading modules, however errors complaining of "unresolved symbols" or
+"could not find module".
+If these errors are seen then it indicates that something is missing and the process of configuring the kernel needs to be restarted to add the missing components.

+If a web search for the specific error message doesn't yield some guidance, then it may be a matter of searching the Linux source code for the mentioned symbols and module names to get a clue as to what components might be missing.